Arviot lisäosalle Cookiebro - Cookie Manager

 I'd like to also suggest merging all different add-on pages in a single page with tabbed UI.Kehittäjän vastaus

-lähetetty kolme vuotta sittenCookiebro 2.16.0+ now hides elements that don't match the search so it works by filtering.
-Enjoy! - Arvioitu 3/5kirjoittanut Firefox-käyttäjä 13782747, kuusi vuotta sittenI was hoping this would automatically work with the whitelist I set up in Firefox Options before my prior cookie button fell victim to Quantum, rather than having to rebuild a new whitelist.
+lähetetty viisi vuotta sittenCookiebro 2.16.0+ now hides elements that don't match the search so it works by filtering.
+Enjoy! - Arvioitu 3/5kirjoittanut Firefox-käyttäjä 13782747, seitsemän vuotta sittenI was hoping this would automatically work with the whitelist I set up in Firefox Options before my prior cookie button fell victim to Quantum, rather than having to rebuild a new whitelist.
 I would like to use Firefox Options to block all cookies, then use a simple add-on button to whitelist particular sites.
 (Going Firefox Options to add exception is a big huge pain when you are in the middle of something.)

 Kehittäjän vastaus